glevine/homebrew-phpunit/README.md

 phpunit41
 ```

-The latest and greatest stable version of PHPUnit is also aliased to `phpunit`.
-So, you can run PHPUnit x.y by either `phpunitxy` or `phpunit`.

 ### This is what you wanted?

 Honestly, why aren't you using Composer?
 Just do whatever you need to do to adopt it already!
 Seriously, [go get it](https://getcomposer.org/)!